11 Top Pet-Friendly Hotels in Las Vegas

 Even if you're on a budget, Las Vegas is a great city to visit for pet parents.
 Many cheap Las Vegas hotels and motels are pet-friendly and provide basic pet amenities and outdoor relief areas.

-1. Golden Nugget Hotel
+1. Golden Nugget Las Vegas

 This large, downtown budget resort hotel is right on Fremont Street.
 It has 10 restaurants, two huge swimming pools, and about 2,400 rooms spread out in four separate towers.
-The hotel is right in front of the Fremont Street Experience entertainment area, but keep in mind that dogs are not allowed in the area.
+The hotel is right in front of the Fremont Street Experience entertainment area, but keep in mind that dogs are not allowed in that area.

 The Golden Nugget has a limited number of dog-friendly rooms, which must be reserved in advance (no cats).
 Two small dogs (each under 35 pounds) are allowed or one large dog (up to 50 pounds).
 The cost is $60 per dog per day, and the hotel will also take a $100 extra refundable cleaning deposit.

-You have access to two outside pet-relief/play areas; one is outside the Rush Tower and one is outside the Carson Tower, near the self parking areas.
+You have access to two outside pet-relief/play areas; one is outside the Rush Tower and one is outside the Carson Tower, near the self-parking areas.